 I would highly recommend them!
 The dogs are raised in a family setting with endless loving attention that you see in the parents & puppies sweet behavior.
 This raises them to be perfect family dogs.

 Both Doodles were an instant fit for our family and we adored their characteristics.
 So much so, we did it again the following year just to be sure we were ready for a dog!

 The average cost in our area (Canada) for a Goldendoodle ranges from $1,400 – $2,200 cdn ($1,060 – $1,665 usd).

 With Fitz being an F1 (50% Retriever 50% Poodle) we knew the chance of shedding was going to be higher than with an F1b (25% Retriever 75% Poodle).

 Read more about Goldendoodle shedding in this article.

 Fitz loves water!
 He was first introduced at a lake while we were camping.
-Hopping through the waves and playing fetch you could tell he was a water dog.
+Hopping through the waves and playing fetch, you could tell he was a water dog.

-He gets a walk either in the morning or evening and a few hours of sport play; ball throwing, frisbee or soccer in the yard.
+He gets a walk either in the morning or evening and a few hours of sport play: ball throwing, Frisbee, or soccer in the yard.

 Read more about their exercise needs in this article.

 As well as high energy retrieving when they play, they live for that ball life.
 They also love sleeping and just chilling with the family.

 In the mornings we sometimes have 3-4 random shoes at our bedside. ????
 Also, your entire forearm in his mouth when he greats you means he really loves you.

 Want to hear Fitz howl?
 Check out this Instagram story of his.

-Toys he favors are ones that squeak, he loves a rubber hippo squeaker that I bought at Walmart (or something like these guys) or sports toys like frisbees and balls!
-His favorite ball is definitely his ‘Chuck-it’ ball.
+Toys he favors are ones that squeak, he loves a rubber hippo squeaker that I bought at Walmart (or something like these guys) or sports toys like Frisbees and balls!

-Shampoo & Conditioner
+Shampoo & Conditioner?

 Shampoo: Tropiclean Papaya and Coconut Shampoo + Conditioner (available on Amazon)